 - Applicable stamp duty and registration fees must be paid within the statutory period in the state where the immovable property is situated.
 Only a few states mandate the registration of an equitable mortgage;

-- If the mortgagee is a company, requisite filings with the company registry are required to record the mortgage;
+- If the mortgagor is a company, requisite filings with the company registry are required to record the mortgage;

 - Certain lenders are required to register their mortgages with the Central Registry of Securitisation Asset Reconstruction and Security Interest of India (CERSAI);

-- Corporate authorisations of the mortgagee should be in place; and
+- Corporate authorisations of the mortgagor should be in place; and

-- No objection certificates should be obtained from entities which have a prior charge over the property or from the lessor if the mortgagee is mortgaging their leasehold rights over the property.
+- No objection certificates should be obtained from entities which have a prior charge over the property or from the lessor if the mortgagor is mortgaging its leasehold rights over the property.

 Machinery and equipment

 Can security be granted over machinery and equipment?
 If so, what are the most common forms of security granted over this kind of property and what is the procedure?